SecurityEssentials/Teams2NVivo/index.md

 These instructions are importing to Windows NVivo 12.
 Mac users may need to adjust them for your own situation.

-* Download the [converter.html script here](https://github.com/SecurityEssentials/vttprocessor/releases/latest/download/converter.html) and double click to open it as a webpage.
 * Record your interview in Teams, creating a transcript
 * The video and transcript appear as entries in due course in the chat (**The transcript may take several hours**)
 * <img src="images/TeamsChat.png">